 (3) Represents the unamortized balance of the mortgage purchase commitments' market values at the time of settlement.
 The market value of the commitment is included in the basis of the mortgage loan and amortized accordingly.

-(4) Excludes accrued interest receivable of (in thousands) \$23,193 and \$21,846 at December 31, 2023 and 2022, respectively.
+(4) Excludes accrued interest receivable of (in thousands) \$25,903 and \$23,193 at December 31, 2024 and 2023.

 Table 6.2 - Mortgage Loans Held for Portfolio by Collateral/Guarantee Type (in thousands)